NishchayAnand/software-engineering/System Design/Fundamentals.md

 **Example:** Imagine a **cart service** in an e-commerce platform like **Amazon**.
 If a user adds an item to their shopping cart, the system must **not lose it**, even if the cart service fails.
 A **replicated server** should take over to ensure the cart remains intact.

 > **NOTE:** Redundancy has a cost, but a reliable system must invest in eliminating every **single point of failure** to maintain resilience.

 ---

-Q. Explain `Consistency`.

- Systems often replicate data across multiple nodes, sometimes in real-time, to improve fault tolerance and performance.
-However, this replication introduces challenges in maintaining **data consistency**.

-> **NOTE:** Data consistency is crucial for ensuring that all users and systems have access to the same, up-to-date information.

----

-Q. Explain the property of `strong consistency` in distributed systems.

-The system guarantees that as soon as a transaction is committed, all subsequent read operations from any user or node will reflect that latest write, regardless of which replica they access.

-This provides the strongest guarantee of consistency, but can potentially impact system performance due to synchronisation overhead.

----

-Q. Explain the property of `eventual consistency` in distributed systems.

-The system guarantees that all replicas of data **will eventually** converge to the same state, given enough time and in the absence of further updates.
-However, in the short term, different nodes may return stale or inconsistent data.

-Since updates don’t need immediate synchronisation across all nodes, systems can respond faster.

-> **Example:** Imagine a social media platform where a user updates their profile picture.
-The change is first stored on one server, then gradually propagates to others.
-Some users may see the old picture until synchronisation completes, but eventually, all servers reflect the change.

----